himankurgoyal/9917103266-HIMANKUR_GOYAL-ZOMENTUM-Chat-UI-/README.md

 1)I have designed this UI for chat Application with the help of HTML, CSS, JS using Bootstap Framework.

-2)At the Home page,there would be an BLUE ARROW ON RIGHT SIDE,on clicking of which Contact list of all Chats appears from right, it also indicates offline/online status of each contact.     #refer-Screenshot1(Main-Window-RightSide-Arrow)/ScreenShot2(Side-contact-list)
+2)At the Home page,there would be an BLUE ARROW ON RIGHT SIDE on clicking which, Contact list of all Chats appears from right, it also indicates offline/online status of each contact.     #refer-Screenshot1(Main-Window-RightSide-Arrow)/ScreenShot2(Side-contact-list)

 3)You can further open the chatbox of that particular contact by a simple click on that.
 After which you can start chatting.    #refer-Screenshot3(Chatbox)